 Q: My child’s school did a few tests (for example, the Woodcock Johnson), and says there is not enough data to show that my child has dyslexia (or a learning disability), but I know they are struggling.
 Is there anything else I should do?

 A: Parents who believe their child has dyslexia, but whose schools say they do not, should consider private testing.
 Parents are rarely wrong about this, and unfortunately, many parents are still given harmful messages by schools that delay identification.
 If you know something is wrong but are told that your child is “not far enough behind,” “is just immature,” “isn’t trying hard enough,” or that “all children learn to read in their own time,” run– do not walk– to get additional data from a professional.
 There are many options available for private testing– complete psychoeducational assessments by a psychologists, or less extensive educational testing with a special education consultant (look for a certified special educator).
 Take any testing your school did with you to the private professional.
 Early intervention is key– don’t wait.
+Do this.

 Q: Does my child have to be two or three grade levels below in reading to qualify?